dotch3/task-manager/README.md

 # Task Manager - Full Stack Application

-> **Note:** This project was created for testing and educational purposes, specifically for practicing Playwright test automation.
+> **Note:** This project was created for testing and educational purposes, specifically for practicing test automation.

 A complete task management application with RESTful API and modern web interface, designed as a test automation practice project.